HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 * Specify the detection of any object and get state-of-the-art results without any model fine tuning.
 * Get segmentation predictions from SAM with just text prompts.

-See [here](https://github.com/IDEA-Research/GroundingDINO) for more details about the pre-trained GroundingDINO model.
+See [here](https://github.com/IDEA-Research/GroundingDINO) for more details about the pre-trained Grounding DINO model.

 ## Quickstart